fredjeck/configserver/README.md

 ### Git repositories configuration

-go-configserver supports multiple repositories - each repo needs to be configured in a separate yaml file :
+configserver supports multiple repositories - each repo needs to be configured in a separate yaml file :

 ```yaml
 # Name of the repository - needs to be unique